 In Eden things started off well.
 The gang built a giant teepee in which to hold meetings, and agreed on their priorities and working hours.
 Those with particular skills – tree-chopping, soil-turning, goat-herding – helped others develop their own.
 They had an experienced chef, several medics, a vet and a hunter, not to mention a carpenter, a plumber, a marine conservationist and, um, a yoga teacher.

 There was also Tara, who billed herself as a life coach but turned her hand to giving massages before storming out, alleging bullying and branding her campmates a bunch of “pussies, dicks and assholes”.
 While of course it’s hard to judge a person’s contribution over several months by watching four hours of edited highlights, it seemed safe to say Tara didn’t really pull her weight.
 But for the would-be alpha males in the group, pulling one’s weight wasn’t enough – why, they asked, should they have to share their potatoes with weak-limbed, lightweight ladies who were rubbish at things like hammering and sawing and peeing standing up?
 Wouldn’t it be better if a few of the women just starved, and decreased the surplus population?

 By the time spring was over, Eden’s answer to the Bullingdon Club had formalised their starve-the-women strategy

 So what happened next?
-It seems we’re going to have to wait a bit longer to find out.
-Channel 4 keep providing reassurances that the show will be back soon, but it seems clear this very expensive experiment hasn’t quite gone to plan.
-The producers may well be left asking themselves their own question: “What if we could start again?”
+We won’t have to wait much longer to find out, as Channel 4 have announced the show will return in August 2017.
+It seems clear this very expensive experiment hasn’t quite gone to plan.
+The producers may have been left asking themselves their own question: “What if we could start again?”